andrewjarkwahwong/andrewjarkwahwong.github.io/_posts/2024-07-08-specificanionads.md

 where the general form of the activity of any species is given as $\{X\}$ and the activity coefficient is  $\gamma_X$ that measures the ideality of species X. An activity coefficient of one indicates complete ideality.

-K$_a$ can be corrected by using the activity coefficients of each species, defined as $\gamma_i$, can be corrected to account for the non-ideality of the solution as follows:
+$K_a$ can be corrected by using the activity coefficients of each species, defined as $\gamma_i$, can be corrected to account for the non-ideality of the solution as follows:

 $$ K^\Theta = K_a\Gamma = K_a\frac{\gamma_A^- \gamma_H^+}{\gamma_{HA}}=\frac{[A^-][H^+]}{[HA]}\frac{\gamma_A^- \gamma_H^+}{\gamma_{HA}}$$